Tobago Cays: An Exercise in Idealism

 It breaks my heart to leave the turtle and I vow to return to the water later that day.
 The Caribbean is a big place and these pockets of extreme postcard idealism are not as abundant as you would think looking at the brochures.
 But the places they do exist in are as painful as a broken heart- you will wonder how you could ever return home.

-Twenty-six year old Kit Pascoe had never sailed until 2013 and was convinced by her partner to set off on a tiny yacht to the tropics from the UK.
+Twenty-six-year-old Kit Pascoe had never sailed until 2013 and was convinced by her partner to set off on a tiny yacht to the tropics from the UK.
 Almost 10,000 ocean going miles later and she’s cruised the Caribbean and is now exploring Panama.
-She is a regular contributor for Yachting Monthly and her adventures can be followed on her blog Kitiarawanderland.com.
+She is a regular contributor to Yachting Monthly and her adventures can be followed on her blog Kitiarawanderland.com.